husseinmarah/husseinmarah.github.io/_pages/about.md

   - /about.html
 ---

-👋🏻 I'm a computer scientist specializing in designing, modelling and simulation of intelligent and complex systems.
+👋🏻 I’m Hussein, a computer scientist specializing in designing, modelling and developing intelligent and complex systems.

 👨🏻‍🎓 Current Profession
 ------